$pringfield (or, How I Learned to Stop Worrying and Love Legalized Gambling): Production

 The episode was written by Bill Oakley and Josh Weinstein, and directed by Wes Archer.
 The story of the episode originated from a newspaper article that Oakley and Weinstein found about a town in Mississippi that was introducing riverboat gambling.
-Oakley said another inspiration for it was that there had not been many episodes about Springfield as a whole and how "crummy" the town was, so they filled the whole first act with scenes showing how "crummy" and "dismal" Springfield was.
-Oakley particularly liked the animation of the lights inside the casino on the slot machines and the lamps in the ceiling.
-The "way they radiate out" had always amazed him.
+Oakley said another inspiration for it was that there had not been many episodes about Springfield as a whole and how "crummy" the town was, so they filled the whole first act with scenes showing how "dismal" it was.
+Oakley particularly liked the animation of the lights on the slot machines and the lamps in the ceiling of the casino; the "way they radiate out" had always amazed him.
 Archer, who directed the animation of the episode, also thought they turned out well.
-The lights were especially hard for them to animate back then because the show was animated traditionally on cels, so Archer was pleased with the results.
+The lights were especially hard for them to animate back then because the show was animated traditionally on cels.
 A deleted scene from the episode shows Homer dealing cards to James Bond.
 The staff liked the scene, so they decided to put it in the clip show episode "The Simpsons 138th Episode Spectacular".

 There was a brief period when the episode had a different subplot that revolved around the restaurant chain Planet Hollywood.
-Groening had been told by a spokesperson that if he put Planet Hollywood in The Simpsons, the creators of the restaurant, Arnold Schwarzenegger, Bruce Willis, and Sylvester Stallone, would agree to make guest appearances on the show.
+Groening had been told by a spokesperson that if he put Planet Hollywood in The Simpsons, the creators of the restaurant, Arnold Schwarzenegger, Bruce Willis and Sylvester Stallone, would agree to make guest appearances on the show.
 The writers of The Simpsons were excited about this so they wrote a new subplot for the episode that featured Planet Hollywood and the three actors.
 However, for unknown reasons, they were unable to appear in the episode.

 Instead, Gerry Cooney and Robert Goulet guest starred as themselves.
 Executive producer David Mirkin enjoyed directing Goulet because he was "such a good sport" and had "a great sense of humor".
 Oakley thought it was nice that Goulet was willing to make fun of himself in the episode, which at the time was rare for guest stars on The Simpsons.
 This episode features the first appearances of Gunter and Ernst, the Siegfried and Roy-esque casino magicians who are attacked by their white tiger, Anastasia.
-Ten years after this episode first aired, Roy Horn was attacked by one of the duo's white tigers.
+Ten years after this episode first aired, on October 3, 2003, Roy Horn was attacked by one of the duo's white tigers.
 The Simpsons production team dismissed the novelty of the prediction by saying that it was "bound to happen" sooner or later.
-The Rich Texan also makes his debut appearance in this episode, referred to as "Senator" by Homer.